benwilkins/AutoMin/README.md

 Changelog
 ---
+### Version 2.1.1
+ - Fixed Bug #10.
+When compiling less, the .less extension is no longer given to the cache file.

 ### Version 2.1 - Please read carefully!
  - A general rewrite of the code was done to improve performance and make room for new features that are in the works.
 Please read these notes prior to upgrading!
  - Relative file paths are now supported in both your markup and in CSS @imports.
 You should still use document-root relative paths in your CSS files as those paths are **NOT** rewritten.